-Belief that we are right can even become such a distraction that it justifies abuse.
+A belief that we are right can even become such a distraction that it justifies abuse.

-Westover struggled to reconcile past experience with what lay plain in front of her.
+Westover struggled to reconcile past experiences with what lay plain in front of her.
 Many of us face similar challenges at work when we follow an established practice, rather than an innovation that might solve pain points.